David-Inkheart/HBNB_V4/README.md

 ![image](https://user-images.githubusercontent.com/106752187/232076687-5c311cf7-b494-413e-8f97-4015f2ae8b71.png)

 For this aspect, I collaborated with [Davidson](https://github.com/rotex5).
 One of the goals of this aspect was to simulate what is obtainable in the industry, where we will work on an existing codebase majority of the time.
-Our first thoughts upon looking at it might include:
+Our first thoughts upon looking at it included:

 “Who did this code?”,
 “How it works?”,